What Are Dental Sealants?

 Who Can Get Dental Sealants?

-Dental sealants are available for adults and children, although getting them when you are young and healthy is preferable.
+Sealants are available for adults and children, although getting them when you are young and healthy is preferable.
 First molars typically appear at the age of six; second molars typically break through around twelve years.
 Therefore, you can achieve early cavity prevention and long-term preservation by sealing these teeth as soon as they emerge in your child.

-Dentists frequently recommend dental sealants for protecting permanent teeth, but they also advise getting them to save baby teeth in some circumstances.
+Dentists frequently recommend sealants for protecting permanent teeth, but they also advise getting them to save baby teeth in some circumstances.
 For example, young children with significant depressions and grooves in their teeth may benefit from dental sealants because “baby teeth” are crucial for maintaining the proper spacing for permanent teeth and a child’s overall health.

 How Are Dental Sealants Applied?